Harry Fonseca: Art career

 The artist confronted the dark history of the California Gold Rush, where his work takes a political tone.
 These are small abstract paintings in which gold is the predominant color, along with traces of red which represent the blood of Native Americans shed by the gold seekers.
 Each painting also incorporates minerals from California's gold country.
 Fonseca wrote that they are "a direct reference to the physical, emotional and spiritual genocide of the native people of California".
 Many of these were exhibited in the Crocker Art Museum in Sacramento (1992) and the Oakland Museum as part of a larger Gold Rush exhibition in 1998.

 He did many drawings and prints of Coyote and Rose, a female counterpart to Coyote, often depicted in a floral print dress.
 These became a mainstay of Santa Fe event posters.

+Fonseca later introduced the Coyote Koshare in several of his works.
+“Coyote Koshare with Watermelons” situates the Coyote in a more traditional environment, at home at the pueblo and participating in sacred ceremonies.
+Fonseca's representation of the rainbow in each painting symbolizes the importance of the rainbow's image for Pueblo tribes.
+The greenery which hangs around the necks of the Coyote Koshares shows their commitment to maintaining the balance with the natural world, an indication of their spiritual significance.

 Harry did several other series of paintings.
 One series painted in the 1990s was of images of Saint Francis, who appears as negative space in each painting.
 About the same time, he did a series of paintings of the Icarus story.
 Another series from 2002 was inspired by the striped patterns on early Navajo blankets.

-From the early 1990s on he lived in and maintained a studio in Santa Fe, New Mexico.

 In 2003 he started to paint a series of abstract paintings of flowering tree branches, which he called collectively the Four Seasons, a small group of which were exhibited at the Smithsonian's National Museum of the American Indian in New York City.

 Fonseca's work was part of Stretching the Canvas: Eight Decades of Native Painting (2019–21), a survey at the National Museum of the American Indian George Gustav Heye Center.